top of page

 1.2 Number of Trekkers on the Langtang Trek

 The Langtang trek is not a circuit, differing from many of the other Nepali treks which are circular.
-The same trail is used for ascent and descent so you pass trekkers coming from the other direction.
+The same trail is used for ascending and descending the Langtang trek so you pass trekkers coming from the other direction.
 Each person trekking on the Langtang trek has double the impact compared to treks like the Annapurna circuit.

 Nepal Tourism publishes annual statistics of the number of foreign trekkers on the main treks.
 These statistics show that October and early November is the busiest period and April is the second busiest period.